mkvtvseries/GDrive-X/README.md

 ## GDrive-X Premium Tool

 You get complete control over your player in GDrive-X Premium Tool.
 The GDrive-X Tool initially comes installed with our advertisements.
 To remove those and put your own advertisement and put your own logo and for premium style player try GDrive-X Premium Tool.
-Following our the <b>Features</b> included in <b><u>GDrive-X Premium</u></b>
+Following our the <b>Features</b> included in <b><u>GDrive-X Premium Tool:</u></b>

 <ul>
    <li>Complete control over player</li>